What is the Coronavirus?

 In accordance with the State of Indiana mandate, KDH requires all patients, guests and visitors (except those age 2-under) to wear a mask (or face covering) when entering a KDH facility (hospital or physician/provider office location) and to wear the mask throughout the visit.
 Thank you for helping us reduce the risk or spreading COVID-19 to others.

 Providers accepting appointments

 KDH providers are scheduling appointments for both acute and chronic health issues.
-Your overall health is important, please do not let fears aabout COVID-19 keep you from maintaining your health.
+Your overall health is important, please do not let COVID-19 keep you from maintaining your health.
 Contact your personal care provider (physician or nurse practitioner) regarding appointment options.

 Antibody Testing available

 KDH provides antibody testing for COVID-19.
 Antibody testing is available to anyone at a cost of $75 per test (a patient may seek insurance reimbursement on his/her own).
 First priority is given to healthcare workers and first responders.
 To schedule a COVID-19 antibody test, call the COVID-19 Hotline at 812.801.8010 or your personal care provider.
 Results will be sent directly to the patient unless otherwise specified.
 If you have recently been sick, wait at least three (3) weeks after the onset of symptoms to be tested (per CDC guidelines).
 The antibody test can confirm whether someone has contracted the virus, whether known or unknown (asymptomatic).